Productivity Commission: Operation

 Associate Commissioners can be appointed by the Treasurer on a full or part-time basis.
-Commission staff are Commonwealth public servants.
-The average number of employees in the 2021-22 financial year was 164.
+PC staff are Commonwealth public servants.
+The average number of employees in the 2021-22 financial year was 179.

-The Commission reports formally through the Treasurer to the Australian Parliament, where its inquiry reports are tabled.
+The PC reports formally through the Treasurer to the Australian Parliament, where its inquiry reports are tabled.
 Final inquiry reports must be tabled in Parliament within 25 sitting days of the Government receiving the report.

-What makes the Commission unusual among public sector institutions around the world is the combination of three core principles which it embodies:
+What makes the PC unusual among public sector institutions around the world is the combination of three core principles which it embodies: